misiektoja/lastfm_monitor/README.md

 ## Limitations

-The script has been tested with Last.fm account integrated with Spotify client, however it should work with other clients as well.
+The tool has been tested with a Last.fm account integrated with the Spotify client.
+However, it should work with other clients as well.

 ## Coloring log output with GRC